OSGConnect/TOREVIEW-tutorial-makeflow-quickstart/README.md

 ## Additional details on Makeflow execution: Interactive mode and detached mode

 Makeflow runs in the interactive or detached mode.
 Interactive mode is is okay if the workflow finishes in few minutes.
 Often this is not the case.
 Therefore, it is a good practice to run the workflow in the detached mode.

 ### Interactive mode

-To run fibonacci.makeflow in the interactive mode, type
+To run fibonacci.makeflow in the interactive mode (takes only few minutes to complete), type

      $ makeflow -T condor fibonacci.makeflow
          Total rules: 3